-At Priority Urgent Care, our experienced doctors and medical professionals can treat all kinds of minor fractures.
+Signs and symptoms of fractures are sudden pain, trouble using or moving the injured area or nearby joints, unable to bear weight, swelling, and obvious deformity.
+At Priority Urgent Care & Walk In Clinic, our experienced doctors and medical professionals can treat all kinds of minor fractures.
 We are equipped to handle all your medical needs, and there is no need to make an appointment – just walk in!
-We serve children, adults and seniors, seven days a week.
-For more information, call us today.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We serve children, adults, and seniors seven days a week.
+For more information, contact us today.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents:

 Accidents happen, and when they do the result can be cuts, bruises and broken bones.
 Fortunately, the majority of these injuries are minor and are able to be treated at an Urgent Care clinic.
 Minor fractures are one such type of injury.
 Also known as hairline or stress fractures, they are more common in women over the age of 65 and children under the age of six, with a fall being the overriding cause in both age groups.

 The most common symptom of a fracture, whether major or minor, is sudden pain, accompanied by swelling, tenderness, and bruising.
 The patient can have difficulty moving the affected limb and the pain can gradually get worse if it is not rested, is still weight-bearing, and is either moved or touched.
 The severity of symptoms typically depends on the type and classification of the fracture.
 In some cases, the patient may experience nausea and/or dizziness if the pain is particularly intense, and in others the symptoms can be less severe.